IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/12_igGrid_Columns_and_Layout.md

 The format and `dataType` options may be configured a number of different ways.

--   The `dataType` can be a string, number, date or bool
+-   The `dataType` can be a string, number, date, bool or object
 -   The `format` column property corresponding to dataType=”date” (Date objects) can be “date”, “dateLong” , “dateLong” , “dateTime” , “timeLong” or explicit pattern like “MM-dd-yyyy h:mm:ss tt”.
 -   The `format` column property corresponding to dateType=”number” (number objects) or for dataType=”string” can be “number”, “double” , “int” , “currency” , “percent”.
 -   If `dataType`=”number”, then the corresponding format also can be set to something like “0.0###”, “#.##”, “0.000” etc. In this case number of zeros after the decimal point define minimum decimal places and overall number of characters after decimal point defines number of maximum decimal places.